How to Calculate Paint Quantities6th October 2021

 We answer the question: how much paint do I need? with our guide on how to calculate paint quantities.

-Working out your requirements for paint allows you to keeps costs down and it ensures continuity of colour.
+Working out your requirements for paint allows you to keep costs down and it ensures continuity of colour.
 Take a look at our step-by-step instructions for working out how much paint you need...

 1. Measure Your Room